Leveraging Different Learning Styles for Improved Knowledge Distillation in Biomedical Imaging: Introduction

 \section{Introduction}

-Undoubtedly, deep learning techniques perform exceptionally well in many domains.
-From simple to highly complex neural networks, the quest to achieve state-of-the-art performance has led to the development of giant models that are computationally expensive to train and difficult to deploy.
-This restricts their application in many domains.
-Consequently, model compression is an active area of research that aims to reduce the configuration complexity of state-of-the-art deep networks to enable their deployment in resource-limited domains without significant reduction in performance.
+{Undoubtedly, deep learning techniques perform exceptionally well in many domains, including medical diagnosis.
+However, the quest to achieve state-of-the-art performance has led to the development to highly complex neural networks.
+This restricts their application in many domains as they are computationally expensive to train and difficult to deploy.
+Specifically, most medical images are characterized by high resolution.
+While lightweight networks fail to capture the pixel-level spatial contextual information due to limited capacity, highly parameterized models provide significantly superior performance.
+However, these giant models are impractical for real-world applications requiring resource-constrained edge or embedded devices deployment.
+Consequently, model compression is an active area of research that aims to reduce the configuration complexity of state-of-the-art deep networks to enable their deployment in resource-limited domains without significant reduction in performance \cite{deepcompress1,deepcompress2}.}

-It is a misconception that only large and highly complex models achieve the best performance \cite{jimmy}.
+It is a misconception that only large and highly complex models achieve the best performance \cite{jimmy,howard2017mobilenets}.
 Many state-of-the-art approaches have shown that strategically designed lightweight models can provide similar performance \cite{buci}.
-It is now known that a significant percentage of nodes in these models are redundant, and pruning these connections has minimal effect on the performance.
+It is now known that a significant percentage of nodes in these models are redundant, and pruning these connections minimally affects the performance \cite{NISP}.
 Several model compression techniques have been developed to simplify highly complex networks and substantially reduce the requirement for resources \cite{ali,fahad}.
-These include Knowledge Distillation (KD) \cite{hinton}, Deep Mutual Learning (DML) \cite{dml}, Network Pruning \cite{yu}, Quantization \cite{han}, Low-Rank Matrix Approximation \cite{zhou}, and their variants.
-The ultimate goal of all these techniques is to optimize the network configuration without compromising the model’s performance.
+These include Network Pruning \cite{np}, Quantization \cite{deepcompress2}, Low-Rank Matrix Approximation \cite{zhou}, Knowledge Distillation (KD) \cite{hinton}, Deep Mutual Learning (DML) \cite{dml}, and their variants. {Alternatively, scaling methods such as random search optimization \cite{random_search}, and EfficientNet \cite{tan2019efficientnet} aims to efficiently balance model complexity and performance by systematically adjusting various model dimensions.} The ultimate goal of all these techniques is to optimize the network configuration without compromising the model’s performance.